BonelessFramework/Boneless/CONTRIBUTING.md

 **You are now setup and ready to go.**

-just run `nr watch` to start working.
+just run `npm run watch` to start working.

 ### Working on a feature, bug fix, enhancement etc etc.
 Before you start work on a new feature, make sure you check out the [issues](https://github.com/whatsnewsaes/Boneless/issues) and [pr](https://github.com/whatsnewsaes/Boneless/pulls) tabs, to make sure that someone else isn't working on it, or that it hasn't already been done, and is just waiting to be merged.